Ethel M. Elderton

-Biography
+Early life and education

-Elderton was born on 31 December 1878 in Fulham, London.
+Ethel Mary Elderton was born on 31 December 1878 in Fulham, London.
 Her father, William Alexander Elderton was a private tutor and her mother, Sarah Isabella, née Lapidge was school headmistress.
 The couple had eight children, of which Elderton was the third and the eldest girl.
-Her eldest brother was William Palin Elderton, a statistician who worked as an actuary and became head of Equitable Life Assurance Society and also a friend of biostatistician Karl Pearson.
+Her eldest brother was Sir William Palin Elderton, a statistician who worked as an actuary and became head of Equitable Life Assurance Society and also a friend of biostatistician Karl Pearson.
 Another brother, Thomas Howard Elderton was the president of the Calcutta Trust.
-Her father and a younger brother were Cambridge wranglers.
+Her father, William, and one of her younger brothers graduated with top of their classes mathematics degrees from Cambridge, becoming Cambridge Wranglers.
 Her exceptional mathematical abilities, stemming from family tradition, laid the foundation for her career.